 Passing parameters

--value of parameter is calculated every time it is referred to from within the method
+{code} - execution of the code parameter occurs every time it is referred to within the called method;

--value of parameter is processed every time it is referred to from within the method
+(expression) - the value of the expression in the parameter is calculated every time it is referred to within the called method;

 An example to demonstrate difference between brackets: